crate/cloud-tutorials/docs/azure-to-cluster/index.rst

 =============================

-In this tutorial, we will explain how to get set up with CrateDB Cloud.
-We will walk you through the signup via Azure Marketplace and configuration using the CrateDB Console wizard.
+This tutorial explains how to get set up with CrateDB Cloud.
+It will walk you through the signup via Azure Marketplace and configuration using the CrateDB Console wizard.

 .. rubric:: Table of contents